Chubek/247buddy/README.md

 2. Download and install Android Platform Tools (Genymotion has its own SDK).

 3. Add the Platform Tools folder to your PATH.
+Also install Android SDK and add the root of it to the ANDROID_HOME.
+Also install JDK and add its root to JAVA_HOME.

 4. After starting a Virtual Device, type "adb devices" in your terminal app and if the VD is listed, you're good to go.